lofi-enjoyer/Valkyrie/README.md

 ## About the project 📝

-Nublada is a personal project I'm working on with the objective of learning more about Java, OpenGL, graphics rendering and the technologies needed to put together a basic Minecraft-like game engine.
+Valkyrie is a project with the objective of putting together a basic Hytale-like game engine, to be used as a foundation for a bigger game.

 ![2022-02-21 15-52-14 (5)](https://user-images.githubusercontent.com/25750692/155811531-ac8be712-774b-420f-b6e2-2bbdf0e50922.gif)